cmbonu/CraigslistUsedCarsAnalysis/README.md

 Data is extracted to vehicles.csv

 #### View Analysis notebook
-AUsedCarsDeepEDAProcessing.ipynb is the Jupyter notebook
+UsedCarsDeepEDAProcessing.ipynb is the Jupyter notebook

 #### Generate slide deck from notebook
 `jupyter nbconvert UsedCarsDeepEDAProcessing.ipynb --to slides`